-- in relation to dark liquidity, as set out in the IOSCOReport on Principles for Dark Liquidity (May 2011). - on the impact of technological change in the IOSCO Report on Regulatory Issues Raised by the Impact of Technological Changes on Market Integrity and Efficiency (Oct 2011). - on market structure made in the IOSCO Report on Regulatory issues raised by changes in market structure (Dec 2013).
+- in relation to dark liquidity, as set out in the IOSCO\Report on Principles for Dark Liquidity (May 2011). - on the impact of technological change in the IOSCO Report on Regulatory Issues Raised by the Impact of Technological Changes on Market Integrity and Efficiency (Oct 2011). - on market structure made in the IOSCO Report on Regulatory issues raised by changes in market structure (Dec 2013).

-Progress to date Not applicable Applicable but no action envisaged at the moment Implementation ongoing Implementation completed as of 2014 f " Not applicable " or " Applicable but no action envisaged " has been selected, please provide a brief ustification
+Progress to date Not applicable Applicable but no action envisaged Implementation ongoing Implementation completed as of at the moment implementation completed as of 2011 If "Not applicable" or "Applicable but justification no action envisaged" has been selected, please provide a brief If "Implementation ongoing" has been O Draft in preparation, expected publi ation by O Draft published as of Final rule or legislation approved ar d will come into force on Final rule (for part of the reform) in force since